jbrunton/jbrunton.com-jekyll/_posts/2012-10-16-dependency-injection.md

     {
         base.ConfigureContainer();

-        this.RegisterTypeIfMissing(typeof(IDataRepository),
-            typeof(HttpRepository));
+        this.RegisterTypeIfMissing(typeof(IDataRepository), typeof(HttpRepository));
     }

 }
 {% endhighlight %}

-And now when we resolve an instance of IDataRepository, we'll get back an instance of HttpRepository, as required.
-If we want to configure the container differently for a server application (to map to an OracleRepository, say), then it's one line of code to change.
+And now when we resolve for an instance of the IDataRepository interface, we'll get back an instance of HttpRepository, as desired.
+If we want to configure the container differently for a server application (to map to a ```DbRepository``` to interface with our database, say), then it's one line of code to change in the bootstrapper.

-Obviously this advantage is only relevant to statically typed languages, so we see no benefit here when using dynamic languages.
+Is this kind of mapping relevant only to statically typed languages?
+Not at all.
+In the sense that our JavaScript object constructors or CoffeeScript classes can be considered types, we can decouple our concrete implementations from the code which has them as dependencies, retaining exactly the same advantages of loose coupling and runtime decisions about types as we do with static languages.

 ## 2. Delegate configuration of the container to the appropriate unit of code.

-Without dependency injection, every time you add a dependency to a class you have to locate all the feature tests which involve that class in some way and add in suitable test doubles; and every time you write a new test, you have to figure out all of the dependencies across all of the classes involved, and ensure they're suitably mocked.
-In other words, there's a tight coupling between each test and the dependencies of the subject under test (SUT) - not just with the SUT itself.
-Here's an example of what I mean:
+Note: either bootstrapper, or module; depends on requirements and conventions; in either case, tests (esp. feature tests) are more robust and quicker and easier to write.

+One of the reasons why a tight coupling between one unit of code and its dependencies is disadvantageous is that the setup phase for tests must swap in any necessary test doubles for dependencies of the subject under test (SUT) in a very manual way.
+For example, I often see tests which look like this:

 {% highlight ruby %}
 describe "Application", ->